How much did Alaska cost in today’s money?

 The treaty — setting the price at $7.2 million, or about $125 million today — was negotiated and signed by Eduard de Stoeckl, Russia’s minister to the United States, and William H. Seward, the American secretary of state.

-How much did it cost to purchase Alaska per acre?
+How much did we buy Alaska per acre?

 On March 30, 1867, the two parties agreed that the United States would pay Russia $7.2 million for the territory of Alaska.
 For less that 2 cents an acre, the United States acquired nearly 600,000 square miles.